smaiht/telegram-chess/README.md

 - A simple and efficient Telegram bot for playing chess, built using Aiogram.
 - This bot operates in inline mode, allowing users to play chess with other chat participants.
 - All moves are reflected and updated in the original message, ensuring a seamless gaming experience.
--

 ## Dependencies

 This project utilizes the [python-chess](https://github.com/niklasf/python-chess) library by [niklasf](https://github.com/niklasf) for chess logic and operations.
-Make sure to check out their work!

 ## Try Before Install